 - Moving Average Interval - select a moving average range that will produce statistically relevant data.

 - Upper and Lower Control Limits provide calculations used in I-MR statistics.
 Provide the multiplier used to generate upper and lower control boundaries.

 - The generated Stats Model returns only records that fall outside of a specified number of standard deviations.
-Lower numbers will include more results, higher numbers less records but significantly anomalous results.
-Set your Volatility limit to control the number or records returned in your stats model.
+Lower numbers will include more results, higher numbers fewer records but significantly anomalous results.
+Set your Volatility limit to control the number of records returned in your stats model.

 - You can compute volatility for the either the current(latest) Calendar date or for all Calendar values.

 - Dimension value is defaulted but can be changed or added to by clicking on [+ Dimension]

 - Measure values is also defaulted but can be changed or added to by clicking on [+ Field]